LeviMarvin/android_kernel_xiaomi_alioth/README.md

 # Linux 4.19 kernel for Redmi K40 (alioth/in)

 ## Source code mirrors
-Because of CGF (China's Greate Firewall), the latest code of this kernel has been moved to **Codeberg** now.
+Because of CGF (China's Great Firewall), the latest code of this kernel has been moved to **Codeberg** now.
 But all of mirrors will auto sync from the repo at Codeberg.